lerenn/asyncapi-codegen/examples/helloworld/v3/README.md

 //
 // The subscription will be canceled if the context is canceled, if the subscription
-// is explicitely unsubscribed or if the controller is closed func (ac *AppController) SubscribeToSayHellosFromHelloChannel(ctx context.Context, fn func(msg SayHelloMessage)) error
+// is explicitely unsubscribed or if the controller is closed func (ac *AppController) SubscribeToSayHelloFromHelloChannel(ctx context.Context, fn func(msg SayHelloMessage)) error

 // UnsubscribeFromReceiveHelloOperation will unsubscribe only the subscription
 // on the "ReceiveHello" operation.